jitbit/SyslogCore/README.md

 ## File logging is tricky

 Where do you place the logs?
-How do you grant permissions to the file?
+How do you grant permissions to that location?
 How should the files be formatted?
+When do the files rotate/roll over?
 Microsoft couldn't decide and... simply ignored the problem.

 ## Enter Syslog